 Since 2015, Raftelis has provided data management-related services, beginning with a needs assessment for key systems and data needs related to management, reporting, and business process efficiency.
 DPU identified that the development of a water loss program was a key need identified in the assessment, and Raftelis assisted DPU with the completion of its first water audit, aligning with the AWWA M36 Manual.
 Raftelis is also building an integrated software program supporting DPU’s Water Metro Care Affordability Program that provides an automated link between intake occurring at the Department of Social Services and DPU’s customer information system.

-RFC is also conducting stormwater services for DPU.
-We are currently preparing the department’s five year financial model, which includes the implementation of a rate structure change from an equivalent residential unit to per thousand square foot unit of charge.
-In addition to developing the prospective costs, plan for capital improvement financing, and five year rate plan, we are providing supporting analysis associated with the proposed rate structure change as well as advising the utility on its stormwater compliance, fee, and rate structure change outreach process.
+In addition to our water and wastewater consulting, Raftelis’ multi-year engagement with DPU includes stormwater services.
+We prepared the Department’s five-year financial model annually, which includes the implementation of a stormwater rate structure change from an equivalent residential unit to per thousand square foot unit of charge.
+In addition to developing the prospective costs, plan for capital improvement financing, and five-year rate plan, we are providing supporting analysis associated with the proposed rate structure change as well as advising the utility on its stormwater compliance, fee, and rate structure change outreach process.

 Raftelis also assists the DPU with various rate and financial services for its natural gas utility.
 We are currently conducting a cost-of-service analysis for the natural gas system which includes a detailed examination of customer usage and load characteristics.
 This study is expected to be completed in FY 2022.